 The Eventide Homes was founded as an almshouse charity in 1935 by the then Mayor of Bournemouth, Alderman J R Edgecombe.

-The management team oversee the maintenance of the homes and provide support to residents’ welfare on a day-to-day basis.
+The management team of the almshouse charity oversee the maintenance of the homes and provide support to residents’ welfare on a day-to-day basis.
 The team also facilitate a varied programme of activities, to maximise the residents’ quality of life and produce a good community

 "I am a keen gardener and was sorry to leave a garden behind that I had spent years improving, so was delighted to become a member of the gardening club, this has provided me with as much gardening as I want to do and to make new friends within the club.